 This made me think even more about everlasting life, and of course, creation.
 What a gift, and what a big deal they both are.
 This is such a special time of year, because basically an entire month is spent, for some of us, reflecting on everlasting life, as that is what Christmas truly means.
 It means hope, joy, and brand new starts.
 These are things we are reminded of and think about every time we see a litup tree (real or not) in our living room.
 Every time we see a not litup tree when we go back outside this coming spring, or a mountain that has grown taller, and of course the river, which never stops moving; creation will once again help us realize a remarkable truth about God and the story He’s writing.

-Heading Into the Week of Christmas
+Heading Into the Christmas Season

-I pray for each of us, that after December has passed that we can feel that childlike Christmas glee whenever we look at a tall, beautiful tree, with branches stretching to the sky, pointing to our Father.
+I pray for each of us, that even after December has passed, we can feel that childlike Christmas glee whenever we look at a tall, beautiful tree, with branches stretching to the sky, pointing to our Father.
 Ever green and perfect, through all seasons and circumstances, and because all created things are there to represent their Creator let’s really notice.
 And, if this time of year feels like the darkest part of winter that will never end, and if you don’t feel the joy of a small child the night before Christmas, my prayer is that the truth of what God is doing, the truth of hope and a way to be new again will fall on you as rain falls over the parched Earth.

 Merry Christmas, Rock-N-Water Family!